How to make paper Peony from printer paper, FREE template

 This tutorial I made a long time ago, as a guest post and now it’s time to publish it on my site.

-4 steps to make paper Peony bud:
+Step-by-step instructions to make a paper Peony flower:

 Free template and video tutorial to make paper peony flower, #paperflower #paperflower #flowertutorial #flowermaking